aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/image-manipulation/rotating-barcode-image/_index.md

 bb.getParameters().setRotationAngle(180);
 ```

-Rotate the barcode image clockwise for 180 degrees to create an upside-down effect.
-Adjust the angle as needed.
+Rotate the barcode image clockwise for **180 degrees** to create an upside‑down effect.
+Adjust the angle as needed (e.g., 90 for a quarter turn).

 ## Step 4: Save the Image